Hinomoto Oniko

 Hinomoto Oniko (日本 鬼子) is a Japanese moe character created in 2010 which originated from the Breaking News (VIP) Board on 2channel, and has since become an internet meme within various forums and imageboards in Japan.
-The character is a moe anthropomorphism of the phrase "日本鬼子", a commonly used Chinese ethnic slur against persons of Japanese descent.
+The character is a moe anthropomorphism based on the Chinese phrase riben guizi, a commonly used Chinese ethnic slur against people of Japanese descent.